 Despite years of working with Smith and his team on documenting Sweet Springs, it was not until 2015 that I was able to visit the interior.
 On November 12, 2015, Sweet Springs Resort was auctioned to Ashby Berkley for $560,000 – and so the next chapter of Sweet Springs begins.

-The “U”-shaped building, crafted with a cut limestone exterior, consists of a two-story central section with a domed and louvered cupola and a two-story portico, and 1½-story “Y”-shaped wings.
-Originally, the wings featured narrow metal casement doors leading from an exterior concrete terrace to a patient’s room.
-Both wings were originally open wards but later enclosed.
+The “U”-shaped building, crafted with a cut limestone exterior, consists of a two-story central section with a domed and louvered cupola and a two-story porch, and 1½-story “Y”-shaped wings.
+Initially, the sides featured narrow metal casement doors leading from an exterior concrete terrace to a patient’s room.
+Both wings were initially set aside as open wards but were later enclosed.

 The hospital included five wards: two for females, two for males and one that served as an isolation ward.
 Additionally, there were 32 private rooms.

 The east wing features two gable wings that housed the therapy room with weights and a whirlpool, and a large room with two brine pools and a pool fed by an on-site 1,000-foot well.
 An x-ray department, operating rooms, and a laboratory rounded out the wing.
 A “T”-shaped wing from the east wing featured a two-room school and a 2,000 volume library.
 Attached to the school is a corridor that connected to the boiler house that consisted of two boilers that provided steam heat.
 A 60-foot brick smokestack led the exhaust out.